USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-04-04-rbb-data-tranformation-1.md

 ### Recording
-You can use [this link](https://drive.google.com/file/d/17EM8QGJOFoRwgqjYuOwqmfhmb4jZb1Gh/view?usp=sharing) to access today's recording.
+USAID staff can use [this link](https://drive.google.com/file/d/17EM8QGJOFoRwgqjYuOwqmfhmb4jZb1Gh/view?usp=sharing) to access today's recording (not available to external users).

 ### Material